 - Owner-occupants must meet income requirements and have a pregnant woman or children under the age of 4 in the home

-- Property taxes must be current and the property must have no open building code violations
+- Property taxes must not be delinquent and the property must have no open building code violations

-- The owner must be willing to pay up to 9% of the costs, plus a $57 permit fee
+- The owner must be willing to pay $30 per window and a $57 permit fee

-- The owner must be available for inspection with a lead inspector
+- The owner must be available for an inspection with a lead inspector

 Certified Lead Abatement Contractor List for the Primary Prevention Program